vrm-c/vrm-specification/specification/VRMC_materials_mtoon-1.0/README.md

 The components of the texture are stored in linear colorspace.
 The R component of the texture is referred to.
+When undefined, the texture must be sampled as having `0.0` in the R component.

 > You can use either a monochrome mask texture or an RGB texture with other masks per channel since the property references the R component of the assigned texture.
 > You can combine `outlineWidthMultiplyTexture` (which uses the G channel) and `uvAnimationMaskTexture` (which uses the B channel) into a single texture.